From happy customers

 Things to know before booking Bahia Palace tours

 • You can choose between a guided tour that includes tickets or one that doesn’t.
-The tour with tickets option includes your skip-the-line entry and guided experience, while the one without tickets option covers only the guide, so you’ll buy your entry ticket separately at the palace.
-For a smoother experience, it’s best to book the skip-the-line version online, but you can also choose to pay on-site if you prefer flexibility.
+The tour with tickets option includes your skip-the-line entry and guided experience, while the one without tickets option covers only the guide, so you’ll buy your skip-the-line ticket separately at the palace.
+For a smoother experience, it’s best to book the tickets online, but you can also choose to pay on-site if you prefer flexibility.

 Find your best Bahia Palace match here